Bodera/quickCourse_BusinessInteligence/skillsNetwork/Data_Warehouses/Practice/Star_and_Snowflake_Modeling.md

 ## Snowflake schemas

-Snowflake schemas are an generalization of star schemas, and can be seen as normalized star schemas.
+Snowflake schemas are a generalization of star schemas, and can be seen as normalized star schemas.

 Normalization means separating the levels or hierarchies of a dimension table into separate child tables.